fffonion/lua-resty-acme/README.md

   domain_key_types = { 'rsa' },
   -- restrict registering new cert only with domain defined in this table domain_whitelist = nil,
+  -- restrict registering new cert only with domain checked by this function domain_whitelist_callback = nil,
   -- the threshold to renew a cert before it expires, in seconds renew_threshold = 7 * 86400,
   -- interval to check cert renewal, in seconds